 Methemoglobinemia over 30% should be treated with methylene blue by slow intravenous administration.

 Naloxone, a narcotic antagonist, can reverse respiratory depression and coma associated with opioid overdose.
-Typically, a dose of 0.4-2 mg is given parenterally and may be repeated if an adequate response is not achieved.
+Typically, a dose of 0.4 to 2 mg is given parenterally and may be repeated if an adequate response is not achieved.
 Since the duration of action of codeine may exceed that of the antagonist, the patient should be kept under continued surveillance and repeated doses of the antagonist should be administered as needed to maintain adequate respiration.
 A narcotic antagonist should not be administered in the absence of clinically significant respiratory or cardiovascular depression.